Hythera/nix-rootapp/README.md

   <br />
 </div>

+> [!Note]
+> Root doesn't support versioning right now, so the hash of the download breaks sometimes.
+This is an issues I sadly can't fix right now, so we'll have to wait until Root fixes it on their end and implements proper versioning.

 ## What is Nix Rootapp?

 Because NixOS differs from most Linux distributions, **Root** has to be packaged manually.
 Nix Rootapp provides support for NixOS to **Root** through a flake, by packaging the AppImage and providing runtime libraries.